Leonardo (footballer, born 1988): Career

 Leonardo was born in São Paulo and played for the São Paulo youth teams before being promoted into the senior team.
 He was sent out on loan to Major League Soccer team Los Angeles Galaxy in 2010 along with fellow Brazilians from the club Alex Cazumba and Juninho.

 He made his debut for the team on March 27, 2010, in Galaxy's opening game of the 2010 MLS season against New England Revolution.
 Leonardo would deal with injuries in 2010, but made 10 appearances and helped the Galaxy win the 2010 Supporters Shield.

 He scored his first professional goal on April 2, 2011, a headed goal from a David Beckham cross, in a 1–0 win over Philadelphia Union.
 However he would suffer a torn ACL and a torn LCL on April 17, 2011, forcing him to miss the rest of the 2011 season.

 On February 7, 2012, Los Angeles announced it had acquired the full rights to Leonardo on a free transfer from São Paulo.
 Leonardo would miss most of the 2012 season due to injuries, making 0 league appearances and only appearing in 1 US Open Cup match.

 Leonardo would recover from his injuries for the 2013 season and established himself as a starter for the 2014 season as part of a backline that allowed a league low 35 goals.
 He would start in 3 of the Galaxy's playoff games, including the final as LA won their 5th MLS Cup.
 Leonardo enjoyed a good season for 2015, making 29 appearances across all competitions and being named the Galaxy defender of the year.
 However the team lost 3-2 in the first round of the playoffs to Sporting Kansas City.

 Leonardo missed some time for a leg injury and also fell out of favor in 2016, only making 7 appearances in all competitions.
 On December 22, 2016 Leonardo was selected by the Houston Dynamo in stage 2 of the 2016 Re-Entry Draft.
 He signed with the Dynamo on January 5, 2017.

-Leonardo made his Dynamo debut on March 4, 2017 in a 3-2 win over the Seattle Sounders.
+Leonardo made his Dynamo debut on March 4, 2017 in a 3-2 win over Seattle Sounders FC.
 He scored his first goal for the Dynamo on May 31 against Real Salt Lake.
 He made 30 league appearances on the year and helped the Dynamo qualify for the playoffs for the first time since 2013.
 He would make 3 appearances in the playoffs as the Dynamo reached the Western Conference Finals, where they would fall to Seattle.

 In 2018, Leonardo helped the Dynamo win the 2018 US Open Cup, the first in club history, however he missed the final due to injury.
 Overall he enjoyed a healthy season, only missing 4 games.
 Leonardo also emerged as a leader of the team, wearing the captain's armband on 4 occasions.

 On March 12, 2019, he joined USL Championship side Orange County SC.